Key Takeaways

 In simple terms:

-- When buyers have been stronger than sellers → RSI rises
+- When buyers have been stronger than sellers, the RSI rises.

-- When sellers have been stronger than buyers → RSI falls
+- When sellers have been stronger than buyers, the RSI falls.

-Most trading platforms use a 14‑period setting, which means the indicator is looking back over the last 14 candles (on whichever timeframe you are analyzing — 1H, 4H, daily, etc.).
+Most trading platforms use a 14-period setting, which means the indicator is looking back over the last 14 candles on whichever timeframe you are analysing, such as 1H, 4H, or daily.

 The three main RSI zones

-These levels aren’t “automatic buy or sell signals,” but rather context clues about market strength and potential exhaustion.
+These levels are not automatic buy or sell signals, but context clues about market strength and potential exhaustion.

 Why Traders Use RSI

-The RSI isn’t just about spotting extremes; it can help traders:
+The RSI is not just about spotting extremes; it can help traders:

 Here are a few common ways RSI is interpreted in practice:

-- When RSI approaches 70+, traders watch for slowing upside momentum
+- When RSI approaches 70 or above, traders watch for slowing upside momentum.

-- When RSI approaches 30‑, traders look for signs that selling pressure may be fading
+- When RSI approaches 30 or below, traders look for signs that selling pressure may be fading.

-RSI becomes especially helpful when combined with trend structure, support‑resistance zones, and volume.
+RSI becomes especially helpful when combined with trend structure, support and resistance zones, and volume.

 RSI Divergence